France: Doing business and staying in touch

 Keeping in Touch in France

 Card-only telephones are common, which can be used with pre-paid cards bought from post offices and tabacs.
 Coin boxes are being phased out throughout the country.
-International calls are cheaper between Mon-Fri 1900-0800 and all day Sat-Sun.
 Calls can be received at phone boxes that show the sign of a blue bell.
 Information in English and other languages can be accessed by pressing the button with a two-flags icon.

 Roaming agreements exist with most international mobile phone companies.
-Coverage is excellent.
+The coverage is excellent.

 There is only one daily newspaper in Monaco called Monaco-Matin.
 French papers—and the tabloid magazines—also cover news daily from the principality.
 A weekly publication, the Monaco Hebdo, covers Monaco's current affairs.
 The Journal de Monaco is an internal government journal published weekly.
-Other newspapers include Gazette Monaco-Côte d'Azur, Monaco Actualité and Monte Carlo Société.
+Other newspapers include La Gazette de Monaco and Monaco Life.
 French newspapers are widely available, as are English books and magazines.
-The Riviera Reporter, the only English-language magazine for residents in the French Riviera, is published every two months.
+The Riviera Reporter is the only English-language magazine for residents in the French Riviera, which can also be found online.
 Riviera Radio is a privately-run English-language network.